-Georgetown Environmental Law and Justice Clinic Fellowship (Washington, D.C.)
+Georgetown Law, Environmental Law and Justice Clinic Fellowship (Washington, D.C.)

 Washington, D.C.-based two-year position as a staff attorney and clinical teaching fellow.
 The clinical fellow/staff attorneys are responsible for the day-to-day supervision of students, guiding them in conducting research, writing, and analysis.
 The staff attorneys will also have their own opportunities to engage in oral and written advocacy on their projects, including the chance to argue before federal, state, or administrative judges.
+Fellows' case load involves a mix of litigation matters, regulatory work, and other advisory projects.
+We select cases of national importance and/or local necessity in which we can protect and promote the health of marginalized communities, and the health of wild places and resources.

-George Washington University Law School, Environmental and Energy Law Program (Washington, D.C.)
+George Washington University Law School, Environmental and Energy Law Program

+(Washington, D.C.)

 Two-year teaching and research position ideal for those with existing teaching experience.
 This fellowship provides opportunities to co-teach law school courses in Environmental Lawyering, Energy and Sustainability, and other related topics.
 Fellows can also publish articles resulting from independent research on topics involving environmental or energy law.
 Fellows are also expected to assist in publishing regular newsletters and generating content for the program's social media platforms.
-For more information, see the job description for the 2020-2022 fellowship: Environment and Energy Law Fellowship

-Harvard Law School, Environmental & Energy Law Program (Cambridge, MA)

-EELP Legal Fellow: one-year fellowship, with the potential to renew, that involves research and writing on environmental issues.
+Harvard Law School, Environmental & Energy Law Program, EELP Legal Fellow (Cambridge, MA) One-year fellowship, with the potential to renew, that involves research and writing on environmental issues.
 Work projects are provided based on programmatic needs, but Fellows can develop new projects either independently or collaboratively with the Program.
 Open to candidates who have earned a JD in the past 3 years.
 Requires 2 years of experience practicing law, with demonstrated interest in environmental law.
-This is a yearly position, and the 2021-2022 position will likely be posted in Fall 2020.
+This is a yearly position, and the 2024-2026 position will likely be posted in Fall 2023.